gj3169/cpp_learn/readme.md

 using the book of "C++ prime plus (6th)" Chinese version.

-some "md" file is excerpt of the book, hoping to write something down to help remember these concepts.
+some "md" file is excerpt of the book, trying to write something down to help remember these concepts.

 ## Directory setup